ReindDooyeweerd/vue-cloudflare-turnstile/README.md

 # Vue Cloudflare Turnstile

-A Vue 3 component wrapper for [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/) - a user-friendly, privacy-preserving alternative to CAPTCHA.
+A Vue 3 component wrapper for [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/).
+A user-friendly, privacy-preserving alternative to (re)CAPTCHA.

+A working demo version of the widget can be found [HERE](https://vue-cloudflare-turnstile.pages.dev/)

 ## Features